Delivery time approx 2-4 workdays

 - Malbec

-The most important grape variety in South Africa, however, is white, which accounts for just under 20% of the total vineyard area.
-Chenin Blanc is also called Steen in South Africa.
-Other important white varieties are:
+However, the most important grape variety in South Africa is white, accounting for nearly 20% of the total vineyard area.
+Chenin Blanc is also known as Steen in South Africa.
+Other important white varieties include:

 - Sultana (a table grape that is also used in winemaking)